Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 Open bugs:
 - [target 1.8] MISSING FEATURE (Alban): A feature to save a group that was created in BlueBrick, in the library
 	- the group name is not clear with the automatic adding of ".set": check if we should add a rich text box instead
-- [target 1.8] MISSING FEATURE (Alban): A feature to check if there's new parts available online.
-- [target 1.8] MISSING FEATURE (Alban): Slide bars on the map view (can be disabled in the Preferences and context menu)
 - [target 1.8] MISSING FEATURE #23 (many users): A feature to set a budget of parts and let BlueBrick warn you when you reach the budget (make a tab for part list?)
 	- bug when ungrouping a part from library, the count is not updated, same in the part list
-	- bug: left click then press ALT shows the duplicate cursor but sometime doesn't duplicate (just move)
+- [target 1.9] MISSING FEATURE (Alban): A feature to check if there's new parts available online.
+- [target 1.9] MISSING FEATURE (Alban): Slide bars on the map view (can be disabled in the Preferences and context menu)
 - MISSING FEATURE (Alban): Add a "Property" menu item in the contextual menu to edit the text and edit the ruler (even for bricks to display info, change the altitude, and order for everyone?)
 - MISSING FEATURE (Alban): Move the part list window in a tab (with part lib or layer TBD)
 - MISSING FEATURE (Alban): add the support of copy/paste of layer (including grid and area layers which can not be pasted for now)